the-teacher/the_role/README.md

 Semantic - the science of meaning.
 Human should fast to understand what is happening in a role system.

-Look at naxt Role hash.
+Look at next Role hash.
 If you can understand access rules - this authorization system is semantically.

 ``` ruby
 role = {